|■Tomioka Auto YASHINON 55mm F/1.2||A||7 - 6||0.5m||⌀55||1970 ●|

 |Maximum diameter x Length:||⌀65×60mm|

-Features a design based on the use of new optical glass elements assuring the highest degree of light transmittance.
-Perfectly compensated for astigmatism, coma and other aberrations and provides even sharpness of the image throughout the picture area.
+Features a design based on the use of new optical glass assuring the highest degree of light transmittance, the Auto Yashinon f/1.2 standard lens is perfectly compensated for astigmatism, coma and other aberrations and provides even sharpness of the image throughout the picture area.

 For general information on this lens, please refer to the article dedicated to the Tomioka Kogaku Auto Tominon 55mm F/1.2 lens.